Xinan15/Vue-Product-Page/README.md

 ### This is a product page.

 Coding along with a Vue crash tutorial.

-### branch version-2 includes:
+## branch version-2 includes:

+- restructured category
-- computed
+- computed property
+- components and props

-### branch version-1 includes basic Vue comments:
+## branch version-1 includes basic Vue comments:

 - intro
 - creating the app
 - attribute binding